nolim1t/docker-lnd-pool/README.md

 Create a directory called `${HOME}/.pool` and put a file called `poold.conf` in it

 This is quite new to me as of now.
-To be defined later ;)
+Configuration to be tested.

 ##### Config Samples